aiven/aiven-docs/docs/tools/query-optimizer.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons" import FAQ from "@site/static/includes/faq-ai.md"

-Use Aiven's AI-powered **SQL query optimizer** to get query optimization recomendations for an ad-hoc query.
+Use Aiven's AI-powered **SQL query optimizer** for PostgreSQL® and MySQL® to get query optimization recomendations for an ad-hoc query.

 :::important
 If you are running a PostgreSQL service, Aiven automatically suggests optimizations for